SrinivasanMuthukannu/Flutter-Andriod-Online-Model-Exam-Practice/README.md

 https://play.google.com/store/apps/details?id=com.gnanagraphic.Golearn

-1. Admin can Load objective type Questions from Google drive .
+1. Admin can Load objective type Questions from Google drive once ready .
 The Template was predefined excel .
 So bulk Questions can be loaded in single shot.
 2. Immediate mode of publish and questions will be available for Test.
 3. Student can register with details for one time login.
 4. Admin can able to view result in Excel format .
-5. It is usefull for smaller instituition
+5. It is usefull for smaller instituition .

+If any one wants to upload their own question or need to customise this app .
+Please drop your comments.
+So i will setup  neccessary rights for you.

 Screens
 *************